 NOTE 3 - A special syntax is provided as described in clause 12.2.3.
-To use fnExtract to extract the value of field fn from a structure variable vs and assign the value to Variable (a variable with the sort of field fn), the notation is:
+To use fnExtract to extract the value of field fn from a structure variable vs and assign the value to variable (a variable with the sort of field fn), the notation is:

+'''

 Variable := vs.fn;

+'''

-d) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the <operation signature> and the Result-aggregation is PART.
+d) for each field, if the <field name> is fn and the <field sort> is fs, an Operation-signature for the <operation signature> fnModify is a field-modify-name formed from the concatenation of the field name and "Modify", s is an in/out parameter with an empty <aggregation kind>, fs is an in parameter with the same <aggregation kind> as the field fn.

-fnModify (S, fs) -> S;

-for a generic operator where

-fnModify is a field-modify-name formed from the concatenation of the field name and

-"Modify",

-and in the procedure identified by the Operation-signature

-S is an in/out parameter with PART Parameter-aggregation,

-fs is an in parameter with Parameter-aggregation derived from the <aggregation kind> of

-field fn,

-and the Pacult aggregation is PART